+% cd \${HOME}/ece4750/lab-groupXX/sim/build

 '''

-% cd ${HOME}/ece4750/lab-groupXX/sim/build

-% py.test ..
+% pytest ..

-% py.test ../lab3_mem

 '''

-''' % py.test ../lab3_mem/BlockingCacheFL_test.py % py.test ../lab3_mem/BlockingCacheBaseRTL_test.py % py.test ../lab3_mem/BlockingCacheAltRTL_test.py '''
+'''

+% pytest ../lab3_mem

+'''

+'''

+% pytest ../lab3_mem/test/CacheFL_test.py

+'''

+'''

+% pytest .../lab3_mem/test/CacheBase_test.py

+'''

+'''

+% pytest ../lab3_mem/test/CacheAlt_test.py

+'''

-You will add your directed and random tests to BlockingCacheFL_test.py.
+You will add your directed and random tests to CacheFL\test.py.
 Since this harness is shared across the functional-level model, the baseline design, and the alternative design you can write your tests once and reuse them to test all three models.
 You will be adding more test cases.
-Do not just make the given test case larger.
+Do not just make the given test cases larger.
 A key challenge in writing directed tests for cache memories, is that most of the miss path must be working before you can test the hit path.
 The miss path is significantly more complicated than the hit path, so this lends itself more towards a monolithic design process.
 Most of the cache must be implemented before we can run our first directed test.
 We could potentially use white-box ad-hoc testing that directly initializes the tag and data arrays in the cache before starting the test, but these ad-hoc tests are fragile and difficult to develop on the functional-level model.